mongodb-developer/get-started-aws-cfn/README.md

 ## Information

+This Get-Started project provides a quick and simple way to use the
+:construction: *Access coming soon!* :construction:
-This Get-Started project provides a quick and simple way to use the [AWS Quick Start for MongoDB Atlas](https://github.com/aws-quickstart/quickstart-mongodb-atlas) and the [MongoDB Atlas CloudFormation resources](https://github.com/aws-quickstart/quickstart-mongodb-atlas-resources) to provision a complete MongoDB Atlas deployment.
+~~[AWS Quick Start for MongoDB Atlas](https://github.com/aws-quickstart/quickstart-mongodb-atlas) and the [MongoDB Atlas CloudFormation resources](https://github.com/aws-quickstart/quickstart-mongodb-atlas-resources)~~ to provision a complete MongoDB Atlas deployment.
 This includes:

 * 1 MongoDB Atlas project
 * 1 MongoDB Atlas M10 cluster